 Functional Gastrointestinal and Motility Disorders and the National Institutes of Health

-A primary goal of IFFGD's mission is to ensure that advancements concerning GI disorders result in improvements in care and the quality of life of those affected.
-As we all work together, it is hoped this goal will be realized and the suffering and pain millions of people face daily will end.
+In addition, we urge the Subcommittee to continue to support and provide adequate funding to the Office of Research on Women’s Health (ORWH) under the NIH Office of the Director, particularly for their Specialized Centers of Research on Sex and Gender Factors Affecting Women's Health (SCORs) program and the Building Interdisciplinary Research Careers in Women’s Health (BIRCWH) program.
+The ORWH supports important research into IBS.
+A primary tenant of IFFGD’s mission is to ensure that clinical advancements concerning GI disorders result in improvements in the quality of life of those affected.
+By working together, this goal will be realized and the suffering and pain millions of people face daily will end.